-Accounts receivable and allowance for uncollectible accounts as of September 30, 2017 and 2016 are:
+Accounts receivable and allowance for uncollectible accounts as of September 30, 2016 and 2015 are:

 Fiscal Year Gross Accounts Receivable (millions) Allowance for Uncollectible Accounts (millions) Net Accounts Receivable (millions)

-2017 \$ 306 \$ (1) \$ 305

 2016 \$ 209 \$ (2) \$ 207

+2015 \$ 427 \$ (5) \$ 422

 Accounts receivable includes premiums from AIPs due to FCIC.
-AIPs are responsible for collecting premium and paying FCIC whether or not they have received premium from the producer.
+AIPs are responsible for collecting premiums and paying FCIC whether or not they have received premiums from the producer.
 Also included are amounts due from individual producers for interest, overpaid indemnities, and debts which are payable directly to FCIC.
 The allowance for uncollectible accounts is based on historical experience.
-The increase in 2017 from 2016 is mostly due to RMA allowing AIPs to defer uncollected premium for areas affected by hurricanes.
+The decrease in fiscal year 2016 from fiscal year 2015 is due to an additional large outstanding receivable not collected by September 30, 2015.